tmr4/db65xx/README.md

 * Runs a program from reset vector, optionally stopping on entry
 * Supports multi-file programs
 * Can set launch arguments for program
-* Follow along with execution directly in assembly source files
+* Follow along with execution directly in assembly and C source files
 * Control program execution with continue/pause, single step, step-into, step-over,  step-out and run-to-cursor
 * Five types of breakpoints:
-  * Source: set directly in assembly source files; stops execution when that line is reached
+  * Source: set directly in assembly and C source files; stops execution when that line is reached
   * Function: set on function name or memory address; stops execution when the first address in the function or memory address is reached during program execution
   * Data: set on `X`, `Y`, `K`, `B` and `D` register; stops execution when a write access to these registers is made
   * Instruction mnemonic or opcode (opcode allows a break even if there is no supporting source code)